-- Block Island has been a focus of vessel loss in Rhode Island waters.
-Heavy levels of commercial traffic over the past three centuries combined with strong currents, storms and frequent periods of heavy fog created an environment in which shipwrecks on shore and collisions at sea were relatively common.
+2. Block Island has been a focus of vessel loss in Rhode Island waters.
+Heavy levels of commercial traffic over the past three centuries combined with strong currents, storms and frequent periods of heavy fog created environment in which shipwrecks on shore and collisions at sea were relatively common.
 The Ocean SAMP area shows another concentration of shipwrecks in a corridor that runs along the southern edge of the Rhode Island coast from Watch Hill to Point Judith.
 The lee shore and heavy levels of commercial and passenger traffic during the nineteenth century out of New York and along the southern coast of Connecticut and Rhode Island are largely responsible for this concentration.
 This heavier concentration of vessels along with dangers to navigation around Block Island, go a long way in explaining higher densities of shipwrecks in the northwestern part of the Ocean SAMP area.
 There is, however, an important caveat.
 The central-southern and southeastern parts of the Ocean SAMP area were further off shore and further away from land observation.
 Stricken vessels in these areas were less likely to be have been seen and less likely to have boasted survivors.
 In addition, there have been fewer modern attempts to map the ocean floor in the central and eastern parts of the Ocean SAMP area.
 As a result, our knowledge of these areas is less authoritative.
-They probably contain higher numbers of shipwreeks than are reflected current distribution patterns. - 3.
-Figure 4.3 shows the temporal distribution of Rhode Island shipwrecks from the early 18th-century to modern times, grouped by decade.
-The data comes from the URI Working Database, but analyses of other Rhode Island shipwreck databases mirror these results.
+They probably contain higher numbers of shipwrecks than are reflected current distribution patterns.